<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Fiberglass

-From beginning to end, the process usually takes 3–5 weeks.
+From beginning to end, the entire process typically takes 4–6 weeks as reported by independent installers.

 Vinyl Liner

 The full construction process takes place in your backyard.
-Your vinyl liner pool will be ready to use in 4–8 weeks.
+Your vinyl liner pool may be ready to use in 6–8 weeks.

 Conclusion

 Both pool types have short installation times compared to concrete pools (3-6 months).
-However, fiberglass pools are a few weeks shorter than vinyl liner, and bonus: they’re less messy too.
-Winner: Fiberglass
+However, fiberglass pools offer a potentially faster process.
+In many cases it can be a few weeks shorter than vinyl liner, and bonus: the shorter timeline means your backyard gets put back together that much faster.
+Winner: Usually Fiberglass

 Cost (initial and lifetime)